juniorq1995/buffet/README.md

 # Will need to run after each exchange closes and update the rankings after a GMT time has passed (considering the time and date differences)
 # Have settings that control how often the data is updated
-# Default will be weekly on Sunday with the rankings being updated as well
+# Default will be weekly on Sunday with the rankings being updated as wellcd work
 # db will also be updated daily using api calls
 # usage of api limits will be measured on both ends as well as the time spent

 # run 'pgsql' to start postgres in terminal

+From the psql command line interface,

+First, choose your database

+\c database_name
+Then, this shows all tables in the current schema:

+\dt

+sudo -u postgres psql